What Are Feature Flags?

 The Accelerate: State of DevOps Report outlines the characteristics of high performing organizations.
 Compared to low performing teams, high performing teams deploy code 46 times more frequently with a lead time from commit to deploy 2,555 times faster.
 Not only are they deploying code faster, they fail less frequently.
 High-performing teams have a lower change failure rate and recover from incidents faster.
 Part of what makes this possible is having the right systems and processes in place to support your teams.

-Creating a CI/CD pipeline is necessary to deploy code multiple times a day.
+Creating a CI/CD pipeline is necessary to increase the velocity of code deployments.
 CI/CD is about getting software delivered to end-users faster.
 To move quickly, you need safety measures in place.
 Feature flags are one of those safety measures.
 With feature flags, you can turn off a feature that performs unexpectedly in production without rolling back the code.

 Feature flags also assist with teams using trunk-based development.
 Trunk-based development is when developers commit code to a single branch referred to as a trunk (or master) rather than long-lived feature or development branches.
-A single branch of code helps to eliminate merge conflicts and broken builds.
+A single branch of code helps to eliminate merge conflicts, broken builds and results in a cleaner codebase.
 Instead of using a feature branch, use a flag to gate features not ready for public viewing.

 When to use feature flags